JamesBremner/Events/README.md

 # Events
-Standard C++11 asynchronous events
+Standard C++17 asynchronous ( non-blocking ) events

-The basic ideas follow boost::asio

- - no boost libraries needed, everything is standard C++11
+ - no libraries needed, everything is standard C++17 in header files.

- - simple class to run function on timer
+ - asynchronous wait for timer

- - No network i/o.
-This should be built on top of this.
+ - asynchronout wait for keyboard input
+ - asynchronous wait for tcp client to connect
+ - asynchronout wait for message from connected tcp client or server

+`demo.cpp` example application with timers `tcpclient.cpp` example application with ketboard input and tcp client `tcpserver.cpp` example application with tcp server.